gudaochangsheng/RefAlign/README.md

   ```
 ## Citation

-If you find WaDi useful, please consider giving our repository a star (⭐) and citing our [paper](https://arxiv.org/abs/2603.25743).
+If you find RefAlign useful, please consider giving our repository a star (⭐) and citing our [paper](https://arxiv.org/abs/2603.25743).

 ```
 @article{wang2026refalign,